raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

             - Install ⇒ Installation process
             - AfterInstall ⇒ Actions and commands after installation
             - ApplicationStart ⇒ Boot up applications and services
-            - ValidateService ⇒ Specify health checks to make sure the app is correctly deployed
+            - ValidateService(Most Important) ⇒ Specify health checks to make sure the app is correctly deployed
 - Deployment setting
     - One at the time ⇒ One instance at a time, stops deployment if one fails
     - Half at the time
     - All at once ⇒ All together, fast but no healthy host (appropriate for dev)
     - Custom ⇒ Specify percentage of minimum healthy hosts

+- Failures:
+    - EC2 instances stay in “Failed” state
+    - New deployments will first be deployed to failed instances
+    - **To rollback, redeploy old deployment or enable automated rollback for failures**
-- Deploment Type
+- Deployment Groups:
-    - In-place ⇒ Applications are stopped, updated and restarted
-    - Blue/Green ⇒ New revision is installed on a new set of instances and ELB is switched over
+    - A set of tagged EC2 instances
+    - Directly to an ASG
+    - Mix of ASG / Tags so you can build deployment segments
+    - Customization in scripts with DEPLOYMENT_GROUP_NAME environment variables
 - CodeDeploy agents report failure/success of deployment on their instance
 - Failed instances remain in "failed state" and future deployments deploy first to failed instances
 - Can enable auto-rollback in case of failures